MyBitFoundation/MyBit-Go.app/TESTING.md

 #### Portfolio and Investments
-Activity on MyBit Go platform is designated in Portfolio section.
+Activity on MyBit platform is designated in Portfolio section.
 Total Portfolio Value and particular Asset value is presented.

 #### Transaction list